Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 When fishing for lingcod with lures, look for structures such as reefs, rock piles, ledges, jetties, and sea mouths.
 Drift over the structure with your lures near the bottom where this fish lives.
 When fishing lingcod with dead bait, after locating the area you want to fish for lingcod, position the boat up-current so the boat drifts over it.
 When fishing for lingcod with live bait from a boat, place the rod in a rod holder and drop the bait to the bottom, and reel it up slowly until it is just above the ocean floor.

 Lingcod violently grabs the bait.
 When this happens, don’t rush to grab the rod.
 Don’t set the hook.
 Instead, gently take the rod out of the holder and with a slow and steady retrieve, reel in the fish.
-Have a net ready before it reaches the surface and places the net underneath the fish before it gets spooked and lets go of the bait.
+Have a net ready before it reaches the surface and place the net underneath the fish before it gets spooked and lets go of the bait.

 2. Vertical Jigging